My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Ready to plan your Alaska trip?
 Here are the steps to plan a trip to Alaska – including specific advice about visiting Alaska in 2024 (and beyond).

 In this post, I promote travel to a destination that is the traditional lands of many Alaska Native groups, including the Aleut, Athabascan, Haida, Inupiat, Tlingit, and Yuit peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 Step 1.
 Determine the Number of Days You Have to Travel

 You probably already know exactly how long you have to visit Alaska – but you might be surprised how many emails I get from people who don’t know how long they want to visit.
 This is the most important thing to decide first so you can plan the rest of the trip within the time you have.

-(If you’re lucky enough to not have time constraints, you can skip this step for now and come back to it after Step 4 on my list to make a decision then.)
+(If you’re lucky enough to not have time constraints, you can skip this step for now and come back to it after Step 4 on my list to make a decision at that point.)

 To help you calculate how many days you have, it helps to know about travel to/from Alaska.
-50% of visitors arrive or depart by plane; the other 50% arrive or depart by cruise ship.
+50% of visitors arrive and/or depart by plane; the other 50% arrive and/or depart by cruise ship.